HNW's Updated Bylaws Approved

-The proposed 2025 Bylaws modernize Heritage New West’s governance to align with the BC Societies Act and remain compliant with Canada Revenue Agency requirements for not-for-profit societies.
-Key updates include clearer membership and meeting procedures, reduced quorum requirements, and new provisions for virtual participation, as well as increased flexibility in the board’s structure and officer roles.
-The draft also updates financial signing authority, strengthens clarity around contracts and delegation, and confirms that the Society will continue to operate as a not-for-profit organization, with its assets upon dissolution being distributed to qualified charitable recipients.
+Key updates include clearer membership and meeting procedures, reduced quorum requirements, and new provisions for virtual participation.
+The revisions also provide greater flexibility in the board’s structure and officer roles, update financial signing authority, and strengthen clarity around contracts and delegation.
+The bylaws further confirm that the Society will continue to operate as a not-for-profit organization, with its assets to be distributed to qualified charitable recipients upon dissolution.

-Highlights of the 2025 Draft Bylaws
+Highlights of the Updated (2025) Bylaws

 1. Updated to align with the BC Societies Act — references throughout changed from “Society Act” to “Societies Act,” reflecting current legislation and ensuring compliance with provincial standards.